-Hawaii is renowned for having out-of-this-world waterfalls in tropical jungles, but the island of Molokai has the honors of being home to the world's tallest.
+Hawaii is renowned for having out-of-this-world waterfalls in tropical jungles, but the island of Molokai has the honor of being home to the world's tallest.
 (This isn't the only time you'll see the island on this list.)

-With water falling over a cliff at 2,756 feet, Pu'uka'oku Falls is a beaut, but difficult to get a glimpse of.
+With water falling over a cliff at 2,756 feet, Pu'uka'oku Falls is a beaut but difficult to get a glimpse of.
 Located at the Haloku Cliffs on Molokai's northside, the only way to view it is by helicopter or boat.